-There’s nothing quite like the aroma of fresh baked bread wafting through the house, especially when it’s a Rustic Sourdough Bread made with Sourdough Bread Starter.
-This recipe has a soft and chewy crumb with an earthy flavor.
-Made with five simple ingredients, it has a long, overnight rise with little hands on time for mixing, shaping and baking.
+There’s nothing quite like the aroma of freshly baked bread wafting through the house, especially when it’s Rustic Sourdough Bread made with Sourdough Bread Starter.
+This recipe is 25% whole wheat with a touch of maple syrup, giving this rustic bread a soft, chewy crumb, and earthy flavor.
+Made with five simple ingredients, it has a long overnight rise with little hands-on mixing, shaping, and baking time.
 This recipe is vegetarian or vegan.

 A Rustic Sourdough Bread Recipe Using Starter